 At closing, your earnest money will be deducted from the amount you owe for down payment and closing costs.

 If you back out of the deal, you could lose your earnest money.
 However, there are almost always a whole slew of exceptions written into your contract.
 If the appraisal comes in low, your loan is declined, or your inspection is unsatisfactory, you may be able to renege your offer without penalty.
+Talk to your real estate broker about the conditions under which you could get your earnest money refunded (or not).

 Like any money that you plan to use to purchase your home, the underwriter will need to "source" your earnest money.
 She'll want proof that the funds belong to you and originated from an acceptable source.